unibo-spe/spe-slides/content/07-ci/generator.md

 ## Reusable workflows

-GitHub actions also allows to configure *reusable workflows*
+GitHub Actions also allows *reusable workflows* to be configured
-* Similar in concept to *composite actions*, but capture larger operations
+* Similar in concept to *composite actions*, but they capture larger operations
     * They can preconfigure *matrices*
     * *Conditional steps* are supported
 * Limitation: can't be used in `workflow_dispatch` if they have more than 10 parameters